Macallen117/Grasping-Point-Generator/README.md

 **current progress**

-The red dot is grasped with four finger faces
+The red dot is grasped with four finger faces.

-The blue dot is grasped with the groove in the middle of the finger
+The blue dot is grasped with the groove in the middle of the finger.

+And then we compute the contact area for all the possible poses and sort them from large to small.

 ![image](images/collisionCheck_result/Lager_r.png)